Rena Kubota

-Rena Kubota (久保田 玲奈, Kubota Rena), better known by her ring name Rena or Reina, is a professional Japanese shoot wrestler, kickboxer and mixed martial artist, currently competing in the strawweight division of Rizin.
+Rena Kubota (久保田 玲奈, Kubota Rena), better known by her ring name RENA (stylized in capital letters) or Reina, is a professional Japanese shoot wrestler, kickboxer and mixed martial artist, currently competing in the strawweight division of Rizin.

 A professional competitor since 2007, Kubota previously competed as a kickboxer in the flyweight division of Shootboxing.
 She is a record six-time Shootboxing Girls S-Cup tournament winner, having won every tournament she took part in, and is the former Shootboxing flyweight champion.

 Sherdog ranked her as a top ten atomweight between October 18, 2017 and May 24, 2021, while Fight Matrix ranked her as a top ten atomweight between July 1, 2017 and January 1, 2018.
 She was furthermore ranked as a top ten pound for pound kickboxer by Combat Press between November 2016 and June 2017, as well as between August 2017 and May 2018.

 Kickboxing career

 Early life

 Kubota was born in Osaka, Osaka Prefecture, Japan on June 29, 1991.
 She began training at Oikawa Dojo when she was a sixth grader.